The Power Purchase Agreement - PPA

 Be a part of energy flow fluctuations through dynamic asset management, providing energy when National Grid requires and identifying cost-saving opportunities.

 Participate in the Capacity Market to receive an availability payment for your energy generation or ability to reduce your demand.
-This market is currently on hold pending a legal challenge.
-We expect to see an update in Q2 2019.
+If you would like to participate in the Capacity Market, then please contact us.

 We work with over 350 customers to create our Virtual Power Plant.
 We have a selection of case studies for you to view and see how we can help you.